Retire in the Dominican Republic

 What is it like to retire in the Dominican Republic?

 "Life for a retiree in the Dominican Republic and its surroundings can be quite enjoyable.
 There is an active expat community, with many retirees from the United States, Canada, and Europe.
 There are plenty of cultural attractions to explore, such as the colonial architecture of Santo Domingo, the vibrant music and dance of the Dominican Republic, and the beautiful beaches of Punta Cana.
 There are also plenty of recreational activities to enjoy, such as golf, tennis, and horseback riding.
-For those looking for a more active nightlife, there are plenty of bars, clubs, and restaurants to explore," said one retiree in living in Dominican Rep.
+For those looking for a more active nightlife, there are plenty of bars, clubs, and restaurants to explore," remarked one retiree in Dominican Rep.

 Connect